nekoteoj/RetroBasicCompiler/README.md

 -----

 ## Introduction
-This is a compiler for Retro Basic language written in javascript language on Node.js emvironment using LL(1) parser as a final project for programming principle subject.
+This is a compiler for Retro Basic language written in javascript language on Node.js environment using LL(1) parser as a final project for programming principle subject.

 ## Prerequisite